 But I also have no doubt, and I believe the New York Times finally fell upon some truth, and that is that the dossier was likely Russian disinformation from the get-go, which would mean that the narrative that the Russians were trying to help Donald Trump is just the opposite.

-Because if they knew about the dirty dossier and Hillary was paying for the dirty dossier, that they were setting up Trump with these lies that the Russians are feeding him, then they know that's going to help Hillary in spite of everything.
+Because if they knew about the dirty dossier and Hillary was paying for the dirty dossier, that they were setting up Trump with these lies that the Russians are feeding them, then they know that's going to help Hillary in spite of everything.

 But you're not going to hear that in the mainstream media.